mfojtik/tracker/README.md

 ![img1](http://omicron.mifo.sk/tracker_3.png)

+If you want to also upload all your patches to server after recording, just add
+<code>-u</code> option after record command.

 Good.
 You have just recorded your patches, so now you don't loose track of them.
 Go ahead, send your patches to the mailing list, and find someone who will review your patches.